Rydeen Hagane: JWP Joshi Puroresu (2012–2017)

 Matsumoto made her professional wrestling debut in JWP Joshi Puroresu at JWP 3rd Lion's Hole Produce ~ Hanako Nakamori & Misaki Ohata Graduation on August 12, 2012, where she wrestled her coach Leon into a time-limit draw.
 She chased for various championships created by the promotion.
 The first one was the Princess of Pro-Wrestling Championship which she won at X-Mania on April 5, 2015, by defeating Rabbit Miu.
-She held the championship on two separate occasions alongside with the JWP Junior Championship by the time both of the titles were sanctioned together.
+She held the championship on two separate occasions along with the JWP Junior Championship by the time both of the titles were sanctioned together.
 On the second night of the JWP FLY HIGH IN THE 25TH ANNIVERSARY from April 24, she unsuccessfully challenged Arisa Nakajima for the JWP Openweight Championship.
 Matsumoto competed in the final show before the promotion's closure, the JWP Fly High In The 25th Anniversary Party ~ The Thanksgiving from April 2, 2017, where she teamed up with Kazuki to unsuccessfully challenge Command Bolshoi and Leon for both the JWP Tag Team Championship and the Daily Sports Women's Tag Team Championship.

 During her five-year tenure with the promotion, Matsumoto competed in one of its signature events, the Tag League the Best, in which she made her first appearance at the 2014 edition where she teamed up with her "The☆Wanted!?" stablemate Kazuki, placing themselves in the block A where thet scored a total of two points after going against the teams of Command Bolshoi and Kyoko Kimura, Arisa Nakajima and Kana, and Haruusagi (Rabbit Miu and Tsukushi).
-At the 2015 edition, she teamed up with Kazuki again, this time placing themselves in the block B, wherethey scored a total of two points after competing against the teams of Eri and Haruka Kato, Haruusagi (Rabbit Miu and Tsukushi), and Wild Snufkin Command Bolshoi and Kyoko Kimura.
+At the 2015 edition, she teamed up with Kazuki again, this time placing themselves in the block B, where they scored a total of two points after competing against the teams of Eri and Haruka Kato, Haruusagi (Rabbit Miu and Tsukushi), and Wild Snufkin Command Bolshoi and Kyoko Kimura.
 One year later at the 2016, edition which was held under a single elimination tournament format, she teamed again with Kazuki and defeated Meiko Tanaka and Sareee in the first rounds, Konami and Syuri in the second rounds, but fell short to Hanako Nakamori and Makoto in the finals.